-If the person representing the incapacitated adult dies or resigns, a replacement must be found amount the circle of friends and family of the incapacitated adult.
+If the person acting as the tutor of the incapacitated adult dies or resigns, a replacement must be found amount the circle of friends and family of the incapacitated adult.
 The public curator steps in only in an emergency.

 The Public Curator’s Role and Responsibilities

-The public curator’s role and responsibilities are determined by a judge, and will depend on the incapacitated person’s degree of incapacity and general life circumstances.
+The public curator’s role and responsibilities are determined by a judge, and will depend on the incapacitated person’s level of autonomy and general life circumstances.

 Protecting a Person’s Well-being